IUNetSci/acnn-website/README.md

 Advanced Computational Neuroscience Network (ACNN)

 ## How do i change the website content?
+For content changes (e.g., text content) edit the following files:

+/docs/index.html (main site)
+/docs/workshop-2016.html (workshop)
+/docs/workshop-2017.html (workshop)

+## How do i make the changes live?
+There are two ways:
-For content changes (e.g., text content) edit the file in /docs/index.html.
-If this site is hosted on Github Pages, committing your changes will automatically update the site.
+1. If this site is hosted on Github Pages, committing your changes will automatically update the site.
+2. As of 1/30/2017, the second hosting option is still being set up, and will either require FTP or a Git webhook.
+The procedure for updating these will be documented here.
+Stay tuned.

 ## How do i change the website layout, colors or graphics?
 For these types of changes, please open a github issue.
 This will notify the owner of the repository and start the change process.